kingsznhone/BluraybackupEx/README.md

 - Default: `6144` bytes (one AACS encryption block, 3 × 2048-byte BD sectors).
 Safe for physical drives with scratched discs — smaller reads mean more precise error recovery.
 - For ISO images or fast SSDs, a larger value significantly improves throughput:
-  - `64k` — moderate boost, still conservative
+  - `60k` — minor boost, still conservative
-  - `6m` — recommended for ISO/SSD backups
+  - `6m` — recommended for ISO/SSD backups, optimal for most case.
-  - `2g` and above — diminishing returns, limited by OS page cache
 - Value must be at least `6144`.
 Larger sizes do not need to be a multiple of `6144`, though aligned values can still be a sensible choice.

 Supported suffixes: `k`/`K` (×1024), `m`/`M` (×1024²), `g`/`G` (×1024³), or plain bytes.